-The establishment has been licensed by the HTA since February 2007.
-This site visit, undertaken on 15th November 2012, was a routine first inspection, which also provided an opportunity for the HTA to review governance arrangements.
-The visit included a visual inspection of the premises (sample receipt areas, processing laboratories and storage facilities - freezer room and ambient storage for blocks and slides) and formal interviews with the Designated Individual, the Corporate Licence Holder Contact, the Person Designated and other staff working under the licence.
+The establishment has been licensed by the HTA since June 2011.
+This site visit, undertaken on 26 March 2013, was a routine first inspection, which also provided an opportunity for the HTA to review governance arrangements.
+The visit included a visual inspection of the premises (sample receipt areas, processing laboratories and storage facilities - freezers and an ambient storage for blocks and slides) and formal interviews with the Designated Individual, the Corporate Licence Holder Contact, the Person Designated and other staff working under the licence.

-A traceability audit was carried out on five samples, including three examples of frozen tissue and two cases stored as paraffin-wax embedded blocks.
+A traceability audit was carried out on seven samples, including five examples of frozen tissue and two sets of histology slides.
 Each audit trail included: review of evidence of receipt, consent documentation, storage and data entry onto the establishment's management information system.
-All tissue samples are labelled and electronically coded.
-The establishment currently maintains two inter-connected computerised information systems to trace samples.
-No anomalies or discrepancies were found on the selected examples during the traceability audits.
+All tissue samples were labelled and coded.
+The establishment maintains a bespoke computerised information system to track and trace samples.
+No anomalies or discrepancies were found on the majority of selected examples during the traceability audits, however two samples related to a particular research project could not be traced within the freezer indicated as holding this material.

 A document review of the establishment's policies and operational procedures was also conducted.
-This included review of storage request forms supporting information, audit schedules for 2011/12 and 2012/13, risk assessments, internal service level agreements and other contracts, and the quality manual.
+This included review of example consent forms, audit schedules, risk assessments, service level agreements and other contracts, and the code of practice for the acquisition, storage and use of human bodily material.